 - 1 egg

-- Preheat oven to 375 degrees and grease a muffin (or mini muffin) tin.
+Preheat oven to 375 degrees and grease a mini-muffin tin with baking spray. *see note for full-size muffin tray

-- Pour wet into dry ingredients and mix until combined.
+Pour wet ingredients into the bowl with the dry ingredients and mix with a spatula until well combined.